gem-pasteur/Macsyfinder_models/Data/Conjugation/README.md

 # Conjugation

-This folder contains definition for the 8 type of conjugative systems (MPF B, C, F, FA, FATA, G, I, T).
-It's better to call them one at a time, otherwise in case of tandem or integration of one system into another, macsyfinder might reject both.
+This folder contains definitions for the 8 types of conjugative systems (MPF B, C, F, FA, FATA, G, I, T).
+It's better to call them one at a time, otherwise in case of tandem or integration of one system into another, macsyfinder might rejects both.

 The model `CONJ` is a model that is called by other models, but one can use it to detect systems that are degraded or for which other accessory proteins are absent.